Hotmoka/hotmoka/tutorial/Takamaka.md

 You can compile, package, test and install the Hotmoka jars inside Eclipse itself, by right-clicking on the `parent` project and selecting `Run As` and then the `Mavel install` target.
-You can also run the tests inside the Eclipse JUnit runner, by right-clicking on the `io-takamaka-tests` subproject and selecting `Run As` and then the `JUnit Test` target.
+You can also run the tests inside the Eclipse JUnit runner, by right-clicking on the `io-hotmoka-tests` subproject and selecting `Run As` and then the `JUnit Test` target.

 The Maven configuration of the project specifies that all modules and their dependencies